-Born and raised in Guayaquil, Ecuador, Myrna Fernelius resides in Bountiful, Utah, a proud mother of 5 children, 3 boys and 2 girls, and now she has 2 grandchildren and is expecting the birth of a third one anytime now!
-Myrna has been a Court Interpreter for the past 13 years.
-Her husband is Cary who works for America First as a Computer Engineer.
+Born and raised in Guayaquil, Ecuador, Myrna resides in Bountiful, Utah, a proud mother of 5 children, 3 boys and 2 girls, who have gifted her with 11 grandchildren and expecting the birth of her 12th grandchild!
+Myrna has been a Court Interpreter for the past several years.
+Her husband Cary works in the computer field.

 Myrna started this labor of love back in 1999 and has been involved in this project since that time.
 She has had the great opportunity to meet many wonderful people with big hearts who have helped her to collect many various items to help the children in her home country.
 She is immensely grateful to these people, as well as everyone else who has contributed in different ways to make this project a reality.

 She says "I love children and want to do something for them, especially those in need, such as the ones I see in the rural areas back home, this gives me great satisfaction and a loving and warm feeling in my heart"

 Aunt Rosa is the Vice-President of the L.O.V.E Project.
 She is married to Angel Samaniego and together they have a son and two grandsons, and they all live in Ecuador.
 Aunt Rosa has been a second mother to the Villamar-Lozano sister since Leonny, their mother, passed away.
 She is very caring, loving, and compassionate to everyone around her.
 Rosa has been a part of the project for many years and is an invaluable asset to its success.
 Having her in Ecuador to help with the project makes the transportation and distribution of donations immeasurably easier.
 She takes care of the sorting, selection and packing process as well as the arranging and purchasing of food from wholesalers for delivery to some of the poorest areas.